Most comprehensive miscarriage test

 Anora tests for chromosomal abnormalities and results are typically returned to your doctor within one week of sample receipt.

-Insights to guide next steps — from the most comprehensive miscarriage test
+Insights to guide next steps

 For more than ten years, Anora has been used to determine whether a chromosomal abnormality was the likely cause of a miscarriage.
 Results can help explain why a miscarriage occurred and, possibly, whether your patient is at increased risk for a chromosomal abnormality in a future pregnancy.
 For many patients, this knowledge can help ease their emotional burden and inform reproductive decisions moving forward.